sandialabs/NuMAD/docs/user/running_numad.rst

 The data defining the properties of all the materials used throughout the blade are stored in the variable ``blade.materials``.
-Each entry in ``blade.materials`` is a ``MaterialDef`` object, which stores a name, elastic properties, density, and strength properties among others (see :numref:`materialDefTable` in the :ref:`appendix`).
+Each entry in ``blade.materials`` is a ``MaterialDef`` object, which stores a name, elastic properties, density, and strength properties among others (see :ref:`materialClass` in the :ref:`appendix`).
 It also stores the thickness that a single layer of that material in a composite is assumed to be, which can be important to know or edit when defining the thickness distribution of the blade's components as just described.